Trump impeachment debate heats up ahead of vote | DW | 13.01.2021

 Democrat Sheila Jackson Lee of Texas called Trump an "insurrectionist," and her Texan colleague Lloyd Doggett said "we stopped the steal, we stopped Donald Trump from stealing our democracy and imposing himself as a tyrant."

-At least five House Republicans have joined Democrats in supporting impeachment, including Liz Cheney, a member of the Republican Party leadership team.
+At least six House Republicans have joined Democrats in supporting impeachment, including Liz Cheney, a member of the Republican Party leadership team.

 "The president of the United States summoned this mob, assembled the mob, and lit the flame of this attack," Cheney said in a statement released Tuesday.